beNative/git-automation/TECHNICAL_MANUAL.md

 ## 3. State Management and Data Flow

 -   **Primary State:** The root `App.tsx` component manages the entire application state, including the list of repositories, global settings, the active view, and the state of modals and panels.
+The state for the task log panel (`taskLogState`) was refactored to manage an array of active tabs, allowing the UI to display logs from multiple concurrent processes.
 -   **Persistence:** The `repositories` array and `globalSettings` object are persisted to `localStorage` on any change, acting as the application's simple database.
 -   **VCS State:** `App.tsx` also holds state for `detailedStatuses` and `branchLists` which are fetched periodically and after tasks complete to keep the UI in sync with the file system.
 -   **Parallel Task Execution:** To support running multiple tasks concurrently, a unique `executionId` is generated for each task run.
 This ID is passed between the renderer and main processes, allowing log output (`task-log`) and completion events (`task-step-end`) to be correctly routed to the appropriate repository and UI components without conflict.